Safety Data Sheet 250-1201

 Personal precautions, protective equipment and emergency procedures.

-For non-emergency personnel: No action shall be taken involving any personal risk or without suitable training.
+For non-emergency personnel: No action involving any personal risk or without suitable training shall be taken.
 Evacuate surrounding areas.
 Keep unnecessary and unprotected personnel from entering.
-Do not touch or walk through spilled material.
+Do not touch spilled material.
 Shut off all ignition sources.
-No flares, smoking or flames in hazard area.
+No flares, smoking, or flames in the hazard area.
 Avoid breathing vapor or mist.
 Provide adequate ventilation.
-Wear appropriate respirator when ventilation is inadequate.
+Wear an appropriate respirator when ventilation is inadequate.
 Put on appropriate personal protective equipment.

-For emergency responders: If specialized clothing is required to deal with the spillage, take note of any information in Section 8 on suitable and unsuitable materials.
+For emergency responders: If specialized clothing is required to deal with the spillage, note any information in Section 8 on suitable and unsuitable materials.
 See also the information in "For nonemergency personnel".

-Environmental precautions: Avoid dispersal of spilled material and runoff and contact with soil, waterways, drains and sewers.
-Inform the relevant authorities if the product has caused environmental pollution (sewers, waterways, soil or air).
+Environmental precautions: Avoid dispersal of spilled material, runoff, and contact with soil, waterways, and sewers.
+Inform the relevant authorities if the product has caused environmental pollution.

 Methods and materials for containment and cleaning up.

 Large spill: Stop leak if without risk.
-Move containers from spill area.
+Move containers from the spill area.
 Use spark-proof tools and explosion-proof equipment.
 Approach release from upwind.
-Prevent entry into sewers, water courses, basements or confined areas.
+Prevent entry into sewers, water courses, or confined areas.
 Wash spillages into an effluent treatment plant or proceed as follows.
-Contain and collect spillage with non-combustible, absorbent material e.g. sand, earth, vermiculite or diatomaceous earth and place in container for disposal according to local regulations (see Section 13).
-Dispose of via a licensed waste disposal contractor.
-Contaminated absorbent material may pose the same hazard as the spilled product.
-Note: see Section 1 for emergency contact information and Section 13 for waste disposal.
+Contain and collect spillage with non-combustible, absorbent material and place it in a container for disposal.
+Dispose of via licensed waste disposal contractor.
+Note: see Section 1 for emergency contact information, Section 13 for waste disposal.

 Section 7.
 HANDLING AND STORAGE